deanishe/alfred-workflow/_sources/tutorial_1.txt

 .. image:: _static/screen10_workflow_error.png

 If Alfred shows nothing at all, it probably couldn't run your Python script at all.
-You'll have to `open the Workflow directory in Terminal <http://www.youtube.com/watch?v=xsCCgITrrWI>`_ and run the script by hand to see the error::
+You'll have to `open the workflow directory in Terminal <http://www.youtube.com/watch?v=xsCCgITrrWI>`_ and run the script by hand to see the error::

 	python pinboard.py

-Adding Workflow actions
+Adding workflow actions
 =======================

 So now we can see a list of recent posts in Alfred, but can't do anything with